-The Council aim to incorporate the following 10 steps to delivering Social Value through Procurement into its procurement processes:
+The Council aims to incorporate the following 10 steps to delivering Responsible Procurement through Procurement into its processes:

-- (a) Maintain a 'Request for Quotation' Supplier Database Local suppliers are encouraged to register their interest in participating in quotation exercises. - (b) Engage with Suppliers provide support and guidance to local suppliers, Small and Medium Enterprises (SMEs) and social enterprises in terms of building capacity and knowledge /skills in relation to participating in Council procurement and other public sector procurement opportunities. - (c) Use of Lots to encourage participation of SMEs and inclusion of a clause requiring Tenderers to pay sub-contractors within 30 days. - (d) Publish future Tender opportunities to allow SMEs and Social Enterprises time to prepare for future procurement opportunities. - (e) Streamline procurement processes to ensure that unnecessary burden is not placed on supply base - (f) Business cases ensure social value is considered from the beginning of the procurement process and identify any opportunities to link social value considerations to the subject matter of the contract, which must be proportionate to the value of the contract.
-Where social value is not clearly linked to the subject matter of the contract consider use of a contract condition / voluntary requirement. - (g) Pre-Tender Form consideration of Social Value within each Tender. - (h) Identify contracts that are suitable for the incorporation of social clauses relating to the employment of long term unemployed, provision of apprenticeships or provision of training opportunities. - (i) Ensure social value clauses are included in Tender documents for Building Contracts, Civil Engineering Contracts and Services Contracts in line with Northern Ireland Procurement Board recommendations. - (j) Investigate the possibility of partnering with local educational or training organisations with the view of encouraging training opportunities for local students within supply base through voluntary clause in procurement documents.
+- 1. Maintain a 'Request for Quotation' Supplier Database Local suppliers are encouraged to register their interest in participating in quotation exercises.
+The Council actively promotes the opportunity to take part in procurement exercise to local businesses. - 2.
+Engage with Suppliers to provide support and guidance to local suppliers, Small and Medium Enterprises (SMEs), Social Enterprises (SEs) and the Voluntary and Community Sector in terms of building capacity and knowledge /skills in relation to participating in Council procurement and other public sector procurement opportunities.
+This will include encouraging contractors to source materials locally where appropriate. - 3.
+Use of Lots to encourage participation of SMEs, SEs and the Voluntary and Community Sector and inclusion of a clause requiring Tenderers to pay subcontractors within 30 days.
+Any proposed outcomes identified should be proportionate and relevant to the specification of the procurement. - 4.
+Publish future Tender opportunities to allow SMEs, SEs and the Voluntary and Community Sector time to prepare for future procurement opportunities. - 5.
+Work to continuously improve and streamline procurement processes to ensure that unnecessary burden is not placed on supply base and to ensure that all tender documents includes maximum and relevant Responsible Procurement objectives and requirements and includes Responsible Procurement in Quality Criteria of relevant procurement opportunities. - 6.
+Business cases ensure responsible procurement is considered from the beginning of the procurement process and identify any opportunities to link responsible procurement considerations to the subject matter of the contract, which must be proportionate to the value of the contract.
+Where responsible procurement is not clearly linked to the subject matter of the contract consider use of a contract condition / voluntary requirement. - 7.
+Pre-Tender Form require the consideration of responsible procurement within each Tender - 8.
+Work to identify contracts that are suitable for the incorporation of defined responsible procurement criteria relating to the employment of long term unemployed, provision of apprenticeships or provision of training opportunities and ensure selection criteria appropriately addresses equal opportunity, fair trade, fair employment and eliminate modern slavery and Investigate the possibility of partnering with local educational or training organisations with the view of encouraging training opportunities for local students within supply base through voluntary clause in procurement documents. - 9.
+Ensure Responsible Procurement clauses are included in Tender documents for Building Contracts, Civil Engineering Contracts and Services Contracts in line with Northern Ireland Procurement Board recommendations.
+Engage with Strategic